MicrosoftDocs/dynamics365smb-docs/business-central/bi-column-definitions.md

 # Column definitions in Financial Reporting

-Use column definitions to specify the columns to include in the report.
+Use column definitions to specify the columns to include in a report.
 For example, you can design a report layout to compare net change and balance for the same period this year and last year.
 You can have up to 15 columns in a column definition.
 For example, multiple columns are useful for displaying budgets for 12 months with a column that shows the total.

 ## Create or edit a column definition

-To create or edit a column definition, do as follows
+To create or edit a column definition, follow these steps.

 > [!NOTE]
-> A printed/previewed/saved version of a financial report displays a maximum of five columns.
+> A printed, previewed, and saved versions of a financial report display a maximum of five columns.
 In contrast, if a financial report is only meant for analysis on the **Financial Report** page, you can create as many columns as you want.

-1. On the **Financial Reports** page, select the relevant financial report, then choose the **Edit Column Definition** action.
+1. On the **Financial Reports** page, select the relevant financial report, and then choose the **Edit Column Definition** action.
 1. On the **Column Definition** page, create a row for each column of financial data shown in the financial report. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 1. Choose **OK**.
 1. Open the **Financial Report** page from time to time to verify the new column definition works as intended.

 ## Built-in column definitions

-[!INCLUDE[prod_short](includes/prod_short.md)] ships with sample column definitions that helps you quickly get started setting up finance reports that suits your needs.
+[!INCLUDE[prod_short](includes/prod_short.md)] provides sample column definitions that can help you to quickly get started setting up finance reports that suit your needs.

 <!-- update this when we release the new templates in 24.1
 | Column definition code | Description | How to use this column definition |